Mary Peale Field

 1743 – 1816

-I married Commodore Thomas Read on September 7, 1779 and after the war we continued to prosper.
+I married Commodore Thomas Read, on September 7, 1779, and after the war we prospered.
 I died in 1816.